 We have on-line databases for these projects that provide a safe repository for community-collected data and are readily accessible to the general public.

 Other Citizen Science Programs

 A wealth of citizen science programs are run by our partners and are available for you to get involved in, whatever your interests!

 Support for community monitoring

 Citizen Science support is provided by Natural Resources SAMDB through workshops and training.
 Checklists and fact sheets are also available to further educate and assist people involved in monitoring activities.

 Natural Resources SAMDB has developed a community monitoring toolkit to guide people interested in participating in monitoring.
 The toolkit includes extensive information on developing a monitoring plan and different options for contributing data to web-based collections.

 Community members can access a variety of periodic training and annual up-skilling opportunities.
-The types of workshops available are determined by community interests and requirements.
+The types of workshops available are determined by community interests and needs and project requirements.

-To register your interest in attending training workshops, contact the Natural Resources SAMDB Community Monitoring Project Officer.
+To register your interest in attending training workshops, contact the Natural Resources SAMDB Citizen Science Project Officer.